LLM-Safety Evaluations Lack Robustness: Algorithms

-The community widely agrees that token-level discrete optimization algorithms should exclude special tokens (e.g., instruction, tool use, role tokens) from the optimization.
+These problems are especially relevant for white box attacks that rely on explicitly forcing a specific target token sequence, and are particularly difficult to catch, as finding them typically requires tedious manual verification for each model and implementation without raising obvious errors.\\ Models strongly expect whitespace characters and control tokens to appear at certain positions, such as before or after control tokens.
+If the target tokens are misaligned, the optimizer has to spend additional ``effort'' to move probability mass away from white space tokens, which is significantly more difficult in comparison to standard text tokens.
+Figure \ref{fig:gcg-white-space} empirically demonstrates this effect, showing that incorrectly accounting for whitespace tokens can reduce attack success rate by 28\%.
+Appendix \ref{sec:llama2-whitespace} contains a more detailed discussion of this experiment.
+These issues can dramatically affect the success of an attack, and detecting them can be very tedious, as many whitespace characters are removed during detokenization and are thus invisible in the generated text. \textbf{We therefore urge developers to manually check the alignment of model generations with the target sequence \emph{in token-space} to ensure correct alignment.}\\ The community widely agrees that token-level discrete optimization algorithms should exclude special tokens (e.g., instruction, tool use, role tokens) from the optimization.
 We thus echo the sentiment from \cite{thompson2024flrt} and \textbf{strongly recommend that discrete attack algorithms track all state as a string} a user could pass directly to the model in a chat setting.
 While this may incur additional implementation overhead, it ensures that the discovered attacks are usable in practice.
 We find that even widely used implementations in nanoGCG \cite{zou2023universal} and HarmBench \cite{mazeika2024harmbench} often fail to correctly filter out special tokens and other impossible attacks. \\ Table \ref{tab:gcg-implementation} illustrates these challenges.
 Given their widespread use and relatively well-supported software, we select GCG as the attack and Llama-3.1-8B-Instruct as the victim model, though other setups may exhibit even greater discrepancies.
 We compare several versions of the chat template, system prompts, quantization levels, and token filtering approaches.
 All reported setups are genuine best-effort implementations a researcher may attempt.
-Using the Meta-recommended \href{https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_1/}{chat template} with a corrected strict token filtering procedure \textit{lowers ASR by 8\%} compared to the default template in the HuggingFace Transformers library with default token filtering from the official GCG implementation, while an int8 quantized model has \textit{14\% lower ASR}.\\ Efforts like \cite{mazeika2024harmbench,chao2024jailbreakbench} aim to tackle some of these issues by standardizing attack implementations and other aspects of the pipeline.
+Using the Meta-recommended \href{https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_1/}{chat template} with a corrected strict token filtering procedure \textit{lowers attack success rate (ASR) by 8\%} compared to the HuggingFace Transformers library default template and token filtering from the official GCG implementation, while an int8 quantized model has \textit{14\% lower ASR}.\\ Efforts like \cite{mazeika2024harmbench,chao2024jailbreakbench,beyer2025adversariallm} aim to tackle some of these issues by standardizing attack implementations and other aspects of the pipeline.
 However, in practice, many new algorithms are still built in bespoke repositories \cite{andriushchenko2024jailbreaking,sadasivan2024fast}, without taking advantage of these toolboxes.
 In our experience, the main reasons researchers opt for this are a lack of flexibility, reliability issues, and overly complex frameworks that attempt to abstract across models, but end up obfuscating underlying issues, leading to a steep learning curve and making them frustrating to work with.
 Furthermore, long-term maintenance is often not guaranteed, reducing the incentive for authors to implement their method in a particular framework.
 Solving these problems is challenging, as the development and continued maintenance of such frameworks are not sufficiently recognized by the academic community to justify the sustained effort.